-📓 Edit CFG Settings Before Launch 🔳 🗖 🔀

--Serial Communication-
+Serial Communication

-Auto Connect 🗸 Scan for COM ports
+Auto Connect Scan for COM ports

 Master COM Cable Slave COM Cable

 Auto Detect Auto Detect

-◯ 6 Line Cable 🔘 6 Line Cable
+O 6 Line Cable O 6 Line Cable

-○ 2 Line Cable ○ 2 Line Cable
+02 Line Cable 2 Line Cable

-Activate Azimuth
+Activate Azimuth Activate

-Quit

 The user can overwrite certain configuration parameters here, BEFORE the serial COM ports are scanned.
-E.g. a preset 'Auto Detect' cable type detection can be overwritten by a '2 Line Cable' configuration to enforce the host to avoid hardware handshaking with the radiometer.
-If the host PC is not used to control a radiometer and does not have any serial interfaces, the checkbox Scan for COM ports should be unchecked.
+E.g. a preset 'Auto Detect' cable type detection can be overwritten by a '2 Line Cable' configuration to enforce the H-PC to avoid hardware handshaking with the radiometer.
+If the H-PC is not used to control a radiometer and does not have any serial interfaces, the checkbox Scan for COM ports should be unchecked.